 Valentine’s Day is filled with fun and science when you make this non-Newtonian fluid recipe!
 Kids will love making this!

-If your kids love oobleck, then they will love this fun version made with conversation hearts!
 Try it with your kids this Valentine’s Day if you have more conversation hearts than you know what to do with.
-It’s a fun Valentine STEM activity that kids will want to try over and over!
+It’s a fun Valentines STEM activity that kids will want to try over and over!

 Easy Oobleck Recipe for Kids